 Central to the nutrition recommendations is the need to individualize MNT, integrate nutrition into the overall diabetes management plan, and use an interdisciplinary team approach.
 Nutrition recommendations for people with diabetes are based on nutrition assessment, desired treatment outcomes, and modification of usual food intake.
 Measurement and documentation of desired outcomes—medical, clinical, educational, psychosocial—are essential and provide the information needed to evaluate how well MNT has been integrated into the overall diabetes management plan.
-Primary goals of MNT for diabetes are to improve metabolic control (glucose and lipids), provide appropriate calories, and improve overall health through optimal nutrition.
+Primary goals of MNT for diabetes are to attain and maintain optimal metabolic control (glucose, lipids, and blood pressure), prevent and treat the chronic complications of diabetes, improve overall health through healthy food choices and optimal nutrition, and address individual needs.
 There are numerous strategies that can be used to implement and achieve these goals.

 Acute Health Care Facilities

-During the 1980s and 1990s, needs of the hospitalized patient with diabetes have changed.
+In the last 15 years, needs of the hospitalized patient with diabetes have changed.
 Lengths of hospital stays have decreased, and individuals are no longer routinely admitted for diabetes management and education.
 As a result, many hospitalized patients have increased acuity and coexisting medical conditions.
 Further, there are fewer resources available for nutrition services in hospitals because of cost containment and reimbursement issues.

 Just as there is no one nutrition prescription that meets the needs of every patient with diabetes, there is no one meal planning system that is ideal for every hospital setting.
 A system should be identified for each hospital setting that best meets its needs.
 After a review by the task force of the different meal planning systems, it is suggested that hospitals consider implementing the consistent-carbohydrate diabetes meal planning system.
 It can meet patients’ nutritional needs and, along with glucose monitoring and appropriate adjustments in diabetes medications, facilitate improved metabolic control for patients in acute care settings.

 Although the term “ADA diet” has never been clearly defined, in the past it has usually meant a physician-determined calorie level with a specified percentage of carbohydrate, protein, and fat based on the exchange lists.
 It is recommended that the term “ADA diet” no longer be used, since the ADA no longer endorses any single meal plan or specified percentages of macronutrients as it has done in the past.
-Hospitals should have a system for notifying the dietitian of which patients with diabetes require an assessment.
-It is then the dietitian’s responsibility to do the assessment, determine an appropriate nutrition prescription, and plan for self-management education.
+Hospitals should have a system for notifying the dietitian of which patients with diabetes require an assessment, determine an appropriate nutrition prescription, and plan for self-management education.
 While the patient may receive a consistent-carbohydrate diabetes meal plan during hospitalization, the meal plan for home may differ.